INTERUNIT-UI

 This struct is initialised with function-pointers for its base functionality

-A specific InterUnit loads function-specific function-pointers into an instance of SInterUnit,
+An InterUnit Protocol is a software component that loads function-specific function-pointers into an instance of SInterUnit,

-An IUProtocol is defined as a set of UI-gestures that express a user-intent
+An IUProtocol consists of a set of UI-gestures that express a user-intent

 and a corresponding intent-handler for that gesture.